wpernath/ocpdev-book/README.md

-# GitOps with OpenShift from Scratch
+# Getting GitOps.
+A Practical Platform with OpenShift, Argo CD and Tekton.

-This is a repository with all the sources for the Book "GitOps with OpenShift from Scratch - Open source CI/CD with OpenShift, ArgoCD and Tekton".
+This is a repository with all the sources for the Book "Getting GitOps.
+A Practical Platform with OpenShift, Argo CD and Tekton.".

 # Status of the chapters